emmettFC/selected-projects/NASA_grant_analysis/README.md

 #### Optimizing SOM initialization:

-There are a number of parameters that have to be specified for SOM initialization.
+There are a number of hyperparameters that have to be specified for SOM initialization.
 The most critical parameters for this analysis are the learning radius for nuerons, the initializing grid size N [p,q] and the distance metric used to evaluate nueron distance.
 This iteration of the anaysis uses a learning radius of 2 and haversine distance formula as the distance metric.
 Frias-Martinez optimized the grid size by minimizing the Davies Bouldin index for different initializing grid sizes.
 This analysis follows the same process, and we ultimately selected a 8 * 22 = [p,q].
 Plotting the DBI index against the total grid size N, and over the ratio of the sides p/q, illustrates some interesting properties about the SOM algorithm.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/NASA_grant_analysis/assets_README/combined-dbi-plots.png)